babylonchain/babylonchain.github.io/docs/testnet/become-vigilante.md

 Vigilante programs are standalone programs that are run along-side with Babylon nodes.
 People run a vigilante program in three modes, `reporter`, `submitter`, and `monitor`, each responsible to different aspects to the security of the Babylon network.
-This page provides instructions on how to become a vigilante.
+This page provides instructions on how to run a vigilante program.

 ## Prerequisites

-To run a Vigilante, we need to have the access to a synced Babylon full node and a synced BTC full node.
+First we need to have the access to a synced Babylon full node and a synced BTC full node.
 To run a BTC full node, please follow the [instructions of running a `bitcoind` full node](https://bitcoin.org/en/full-node) or the [instructions of running a `btcd` full node](https://github.com/btcsuite/btcd) (an alternative full node bitcoin implementation written in Golang).
 We support the connections to both.
 To run a Babylon full node, please follow this [guide](./setup-node.md).